fahd209/capstone-1/README.md

 3) Enter "3" to get reports from Year to date.
 4) Enter "4" to get reports from Previous year
 5) Enter "5" to get reports by vendors name
+6) Enter "6" to custom filter the reports
-6) Enter "0" to go back to ledger screen.
+7) Enter "0" to go back to ledger screen.

 ![Month to date example](images/monthToDateSS.png)